davestewart/davestewart-content/content/blog/thoughts/keto-and-fasting/index.md

 - First month only until we got used to it
 - Planned the week's snacks and meals then printed it out and put it on the fridge
+- See the spreadsheet in the [Resources](#resources) section at the end; copy and paste from first sheet to Week 1, Week 2, etc

 Understanding food labels